How to Plan Data Migration to Dynamics 365

 The process should include removing duplicates, standardising data formats, and verifying data accuracy.
 Additionally, ensure that data privacy and compliance requirements are met during the migration process.

-Thoroughly reviewing the data landscape will enable you to understand the state of your data, identify potential challenges, and plan accordingly.
-Assessing data quality and completeness enables a proactive approach, where data issues are addressed upfront, resulting in a smooth migration process and ensuring accurate and reliable data in the new system.
+Assessing data quality ensures a proactive approach, where issues are addressed upfront, simplifying the migration process and ensuring accurate and reliable data in your new system.

 Mapping Data Fields and Relationships